 The Fraternity of Phi Gamma Delta, also known as FIJI or Phi Gam, has 151 chapters and 14 colonies at the foremost colleges and universities of the United States and Canada.

 The Tau Nu chapter of Phi Gamma Delta, located at Rensselaer Polytechnic Institute, in Troy, NY, was founded in 1984.
-Originally the local fraternity of Alpha Beta Gamma, Phi Gamma Delta was chosen because it met the same goals and expectations of the antecedent.
-Over its rich 34-year history, the chapter has been exceedingly successful in the arts of life, by contributing both socially and academically to its mother school.
-Through several challenges and hardships, the chapter continues to flourish, and will flourish for another three decades and more.
+Originally the local fraternity of Alpha Beta Gamma, Phi Gamma Delta was chosen because it met the same goals and expectations.
+Over its rich history, the chapter has been exceedingly successful in the arts of life, by contributing both socially and academically to its University.
+Through challenges and hardships, the Chapter continues to flourish in our new chapter home.

 Phi Gamma Delta is dedicated to developing men of character within the academic setting, with the aim that they will become fully contributing members of society.
 In pursuit of this mission, the Fraternity promotes five core values: